truffshuff/rachio_local/README.md

 ## 🚨 Changelog

+### v2.1.0 (2025-06-23)
+- Feature: Added support for starting and stopping schedules using the Rachio ScheduleRuleService API (`/public/schedulerule/start` and `/public/schedulerule/stop`).
+- No changes to zone logic; zone start/stop remains as before.

 ### v2.0.1 (2025-06-23)
 - Fix: Prevent KeyError if no schedule is running (safe access to schedule id in controller).